 Various non surgical and surgical treatments are available, depending on the type of spinal fracture.
 For less serious spinal fractures, non surgical treatments can include bracing, pain management, physical therapy, medication therapy, activity modification and rest.

-When pain persists despite conservative treatment, minimally invasive spinal procedures can be performed by the specialists at MISI.
+When pain persists despite conservative treatment, minimally invasive spinal procedures can be performed by the specialists at DFW Spine Institute.
 If spinal fractures lead to spinal instability or put the spinal cord at risk, a minimally invasive stabilization procedure is performed.
 Below are some minimally invasive procedures and stabilization surgeries that may be needed: